FC

 Overview

 At the end of the picture edit cycle, the Editor and Director will be assigned a time to formally lock picture.
-This means that the Lock Sequence must be completed by that time and the appropriate fields must be filled out in Motion.
+This means that the Lock Sequence must be completed by that time and any relevant forms must be filled out in FSUFILM Greenlight.
 Your editing instructor will be the person who deems your show “Locked” after checking the running time and making sure all notes have been addressed.

 Once picture locking is complete and all the parameters laid out in this guide are met, the Editor and Director will work with the Post Staff to prep the film for the next phases of the post-production chain, which includes turnover for sound design and color correction.